molgenis/molgenis.org/public/compute/the_hairball.md

 |project2|2    |
 |project2|3    |

-Similarly, a parameter value with a comma-separated list of values will result in multiple rows, one for all values in the list
+Similarly, a parameter value with a comma-separated list of values will result in multiple rows, one for all values in the list.
+Surround the value with quotes to escape commas, e.g. `"sample2,sample3"`.

 So